-The reveal that Icarus' allies had infiltrated the Rudos' ranks, dressed as Dr. Cube's henchmen, immediately after 17 was yanked through the entrance curtain by a cane.
+The reveal that Icarus' allies had infiltrated the Flood's ranks, dressed as Dr. Cube's henchmen, immediately after 17 was yanked through the entrance curtain by a cane.

-3.0 and Archibald Peck rolling up in a DeLorean to help run off the Rudos.
+3.0 and Archibald Peck rolling up in a DeLorean to help run off the Flood.

 Archie and Mr. Touchdown burying the hatchet with a great big hug.